 - Rehashing the same old thing that everyone else is doing.

-I figure that these factors can cause most blogs to fail because they don’t attract traffic or readers that are impressed enough to be interested in the message inside.
+These mistakes can cause most blogs to fail because they don’t attract traffic or readers that are impressed enough to be interested in the message inside.

 Take a step back and evaluate your blog.

 Have you been blogging for a couple of years and seem to be getting nowhere?

 Are you frustrated and wish you had a fairy godmother to come along and make your blog visible to your audience?